FANTASTIC TALES!

 So, after ten days of just feeling each other’s vibes, we became quite close, and after the ten days were up, we left together.

 His name was Jason and he was a grower of the finest cannabis I had ever encountered.
 He set up crystal grids in the soil of his grow room, and regularly played didgeridoo for his lovely ladies.
 He was into raw food and green juice.
-He was going to help me get set up as a grower in the network he was part of, who all shared seeds and seedlings, growing tips and curing techniques, and the distribution of pounds and pounds of sweet mary jane.
+He was going to help me get set up as a grower in the Northwest network he was part of, who all shared seeds and seedlings, growing tips and curing techniques, and the distribution of pounds and pounds of sweet mary jane.

 However, it soon became clear that it was going to be difficult to find any landlord in the Snohomish area, well known to be a hotbed of pot growers, who was willing to rent a space to a hippy looking guy with minimal work history and no clear source of income.
 So I became a distributor instead.